Symbolism of Numbers – an analysis by Dr Koosal Sen

 About Prof. Dr. Koosal Sen

-Prof. & Head of the Department of Applied Numbers, Astrological Research Institute of Krishnamurthi Paddhati (ARIKP), Agartala, Tripura, Niti Aayog, Govt. of India.
+Vice Principal, Applied Numbers, Astrological Research Institute of Krishnamurthi Paddhati (ARIKP), Agartala, Guwahati & Kolkata.
+Prof. & Head of the Deptt.
+Niti Aayog, Govt. of India.
 Ex Vice-principal, Indian College of Astrology And Astronomy, Kolkata.
 National award (Yuva Prativa Sanman) from All India Academic Council, under Ministry of Education, Govt.
 Of India.
 Fellowship in Vedic Astrology from Bangladesh Astrologers Society, Dhaka, Bangladesh.
 Rashtriya Gourav from Jyotish Siddhanta, an astrological monthly magazine.
 He has also been conferred with Lifetime Membership by several organizations - World Astro Federation; Asian astrologers congress, Dhaka (Head Quarter); All India Institute of Vedic Astrology, Varanasi; Indian College of Astrology And Astronomy, Kolkata; Advisor, 24 Ghanta khas khabar, (A Bengali online news channel), etc.

 View all posts by Prof. Dr. Koosal Sen →